WP-API/WP-API/README.md

 ## Installation

-Drop this directory in and activate it.
+Drop this directory into your plugins folder and activate it.
 You need to be using pretty permalinks to use the plugin, as it uses custom rewrite rules to power the API.

 Also, be sure to use the Subversion `trunk` branch of WordPress Core as there are potentially recent commits to Core that the REST API relies on.
 See the [WordPress.org website](https://wordpress.org/download/svn/) for simple instructions.